samantharitter/mongo-cxx-driver/Download-and-Compile.md

     install-mongoclient
 ```

-**NOTE**
+**Windows Notes**
-You must configure Visual Studio for release builds when building your application with the C++ driver DLL.
+ - You must configure Visual Studio for release builds when building your application with the C++ driver DLL.
-Disable STL iterator debugging to ensure compatibility with the STL binary.
+ - Disable STL iterator debugging to ensure compatibility with the STL binary.
-You must use Boost v1.49 or greater.